 Throughout this breast cancer book, they provide detailed yet easy to understand explanations of the clinical and scientific background of oncology and pair this vital information with equally vital information about the emotional side of cancer.

 In order to get the most out of resources like the books included in this post it is helpful to have a basic understanding of breast cancer and the meaningful details of your diagnosis.
-By downloading the Outcomes4Me app and connecting your medical records you will gain access to robust resources and a team of oncology nurse practitioners that can help educate and empower you to further explore resources specific to your diagnosis.
+By downloading the Outcomes4Me app you will gain access to robust resources, a team of oncology nurse practitioners that can help educate and empower you, and an online community of informed patients to further explore resources specific to your diagnosis.